Do I qualify for unemployment compensation after quitting due to pay changes?

 Answer:

--the terms and conditions of employment were so difficult or unpleasant that a reasonable person would have felt compelled to quit;
+• The terms of your employment were so difficult that a reasonable person would have felt forced to leave.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.